News

 Like the name implies, period poverty is driven by income inequality and a lack of funds for basic household needs.
 However, that’s only part of the story.

 We could, for instance, look at the larger causes of poverty and how many of these same issues specifically influence period poverty.
-Conflict, climate events, and global health crises all mean lost or compromised livelihoods, along with shortages of basic essentials like pads and tampons, and ruined infrastructure.
+Conflict, natural disasters, and global health crises all mean lost or compromised livelihoods, along with shortages of basic essentials like pads and tampons, and ruined infrastructure.

 Inadequate water, sanitation, and hygiene (WASH) in general is also a key factor.
 In areas that are underserved in this regard, many girls stay home from school during their period as they may not have safe or sufficient facilities at school.
 This is an issue that hits close to home: Approximately one-fifth of American adolescents have missed school due to a lack of adequate period protection.